Kacheguda–Narkhed Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 17641 Kacheguda - Narkhed Intercity Express covers the distance of 732 km in 16 hours 00 mins (46 km/hr) & in 15 hours 45 mins as the 17642 Narkhed - Kacheguda Intercity Express (60 km/hr).
+The 17641 Kacheguda - Narkhed Intercity Express covers the distance of 732 km in 16 hours 00 mins (46 km/h) and in 15 hours 45 mins as the 17642 Narkhed - Kacheguda Intercity Express (60 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare does not includes a Superfast surcharge.